Minimizing energy dissipation during programming of resistive switching memory devices using their dynamical attractor states: Joule losses

 Within Eq.~(\ref{eq:Q}), the programming time $t_f$ is yet to be determined.
 Taking into account the exponential behavior given by Eq.~(\ref{eq:analytsol}), the relaxation time $\tau_r=(A-B)^{-1}$ emerges as a suitable time scale to define $t_f$.
 Practically, one should allow for a time span of several relaxation times to ensure the device to attain a location adequately close to the attractor.
 As a result, we suggest choosing $t_f$ according to the specification

 where $p$ is a real number generally falling within the range $[2,5]$ in most applications.

-Here we point out that Eq.~(\ref{eq:Qintegral}) remains invariate across various program protocols (assuming the same trajectory).
-Variations arise from the pre-integral coefficient in Eq.~(\ref{eq:Q}), which must be addressed individually for different pulsing scenarios.
+Here we point out that Eq.~(\ref{eq:Qintegral}) remains invariant across various programming protocols (assuming the same trajectory).
+Variations arise from the pre-integral coefficient in Eq.~(\ref{eq:Q}), which must be addressed individually for different pulse sequences.
 In all cases, however, the Joule losses in the memristive device may be accurately evaluated inspecting the closed-form expression

 where $I$ is given by Eq.~(\ref{eq:Qintegral}).
 Below are a few examples for illustration.